 Extension and cultural tasks are available on Firefly and we revise vocabulary using Quizlet and Education Perfect in lessons.
-For those wanting to know more about film and literature, there are many resources in the Library, Clickview as well as authentic magazines.
+For those wanting to know more about film and literature, there are many resources in the Library, Clickview as well as authentic articles and documentaries.